Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 3: Spellsight

 You have learned to see the arcane potential of others.
 As a Bonus Action, you can focus on a creature and instantly learn its spellcasting ability (if it has one) and the highest level spell that it has the ability to cast.
-If it is hidden from divination magic, such as by *nondetection*, this feature fails.
+If it is hidden from divination magic, such as by *Nondetection*, this feature fails.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a short or long rest.